 Before there was, there was not – not him nor you

 nor God, but us.
-Together we broiled and hummed in the darkness,
+Together we broiled in the darkness,

 sinking into each other and growing pregnant with the idea.

 In paradise, we knew nothing of good or evil

 and Adam and God would do the craziest things